zydmayday/branch-strategy/README.md

 rebase test with latest dev,
 then we go back to case 1.

+### Optional solution

+checkout `test-cand` from test, then create 3 PRs for hotfix,

+- bug-x > test
+- bug-x > test-cand
+- bug-x > dev

+then create 2 PRs for hotfix,

+- feature-x > test
+- feature-x > dev

+After release hot fix,
+we can do

+1. rebase test with test-cand
+2. or, delete test, and rename test-cand to test.

 ## Case 3 Hot fix with conflict, resolve in dev

 the basic idea is the same as case 2,